May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 New Moon

-The October new moon is a time of new beginnings, fresh starts, and setting intentions for the lunar cycle ahead.
-Occurring in the zodiac sign of Libra, the October new moon is associated with themes of balance, harmony, and relationships.
+The October New Moon is a time of new beginnings, fresh starts, and setting intentions for the lunar cycle ahead.
+Occurring in the zodiac sign of Libra, the October New Moon is associated with themes of balance, harmony, and relationships.
 It's a time to focus on finding greater balance in our lives and relationships, and to let go of anything that is no longer serving our highest good.
-The energy of the October new moon can also help us to connect with our inner selves, listen to our intuition, and make decisions that align with our highest purpose.
+The energy of the October New Moon can also help us to connect with our inner selves, listen to our intuition, and make decisions that align with our highest purpose.
 This is a powerful time for manifestation, and for planting seeds of intention that we can nurture and cultivate over the coming weeks and months.

 -